Frantz103/Frantz103.github.io/README.md

-# Frantz Augustin · Portfolio
+# Frantz Augustin — Portfolio

-React + Vite single-page site for frantzaugustin.com, deployed by pushing the `docs/` output to GitHub Pages and mirroring the same bundle on Netlify.
+Personal site for writing, photography, and contact.
+Built with React + Vite, published from `docs/` to GitHub Pages and Netlify.

-## Scripts
+## Commands

-- `npm install` – install deps
-- `npm run dev` – local dev server
+- `npm run dev` – start the site locally
-- `npm run test` – Vitest routing + form checks
+- `npm run test` – run Vitest suite
-- `npm run build` – emits `docs/` and runs the Netlify-ready integrity check
+- `npm run build` – build to `docs/` and verify artifacts